Azure-Samples/ms-identity-docs-code-dotnet/src/protect-api/README.md

 - csharp
 page_type: sample
 name: ASP.NET Core minimal web API that protects API
-description: "This ASP.NET Core minimal web API protects an API endpoint.
-The code in this sample is used by one or more articles on docs.microsoft.com."
+description: This ASP.NET Core minimal web API protects an API endpoint.
+The code in this sample is used by one or more articles on docs.microsoft.com.
 products:
 - azure
 - azure-active-directory